-Are you a UD alumnus in long-term recovery?
-Join us for our inaugural UD Alumni in Recovery Coffee Hour!
-The Collegiate Recovery Community at the University of Delaware began in 2014 and serves students who identify as being a person in long-term recovery as well as students who have close friends or family in recovery.
-This is an opportunity to meet other alumni in recovery as well as learn more about what the University of Delaware is currently doing for students in recovery.
-You may even have the opportunity to meet current students involved with the CRC at UD.
-And of course, coffee and light refreshments!
+The Collegiate Recovery Community (CRC) at the University of Delaware began in 2014 and serves students who identify as being persons in long-term recovery as well as students who have close friends or family in recovery.
+Join us for coffee and breakfast to meet other alumni in recovery as well as current student members of the CRC.
+If you have any questions about the Collegiate Recovery Community at UD, email Jessica Estok at Jestok@udel.edu or call 302-831-3457.